-The Area School Principals' Te Rau Titoki Leave is new to 2021, it provides 10, 20 or 30 school weeks' paid leave.
+The Area School Principals' Te Rau Titoki Leave provides 10, 20 or 30 school weeks' paid leave.
 The purpose of the Te Rau Titoki leave is to enable Area School Principals to take time to focus on undertaking the community responsibilities outside of leading their school that are integral to their principal role.

 Te Rau Titoki leave allows tumuaki to take some time to be involved in some areas of leadership in the community.

-Each year under the Area School Principals' Sabbatical there are ten sabbaticals available to principals, in state or state-integrated area schools, covered by the Area School Principals' Collective Agreement (ASPCA).
-In 2021 it is expected 3-4 principals will be allocated Te Rau Titoki leave from this allocation.
+Each year under the Area School Principals' Sabbatical there are 13 sabbaticals available to principals, in state or state-integrated area schools, covered by the Area School Principals' Collective Agreement (ASPCA).
+In 2022 it is expected 3-4 principals will be allocated Te Rau Titoki leave from this allocation.

 Please make sure you read all the webpages for information on the award before applying.